nginx-proxy/docker-gen/README.md

 * *`whereNotExist $items $fieldPath`*: Like `where`, but returns only items where `$fieldPath` does not exist (is nil).
 * *`whereAny $items $fieldPath $sep $values`*: Like `where`, but the string value specified by `$fieldPath` is first split by `$sep` into a list of strings.
 The comparison value is a string slice with possible matches.
 Returns items which OR intersect these values.
 * *`whereAll $items $fieldPath $sep $values`*: Like `whereAny`, except all `$values` must exist in the `$fieldPath`.
+* *`parseBool $string`*: parseBool returns the boolean value represented by the string.
+It accepts 1, t, T, TRUE, true, True, 0, f, F, FALSE, false, False.
+Any other value returns an error.
+Alias for [`strconv.ParseBool`](http://golang.org/pkg/strconv/#ParseBool)

 ===